mgord9518/aisap/README.md

 long-only options:
   --example:            print out examples
   --level:              change the permissions level
+  --trust:              set whether the AppImage is trusted or not
+  --trust-once:         trust the AppImage for one run
   --root-dir:           use a different filesystem root for system files
   --data-dir:           change the AppImage's sandbox home location
   --no-data-dir:        force AppImage's HOME to be a tmpfs (default false)